Skip to Content

 Step 4: Repeat before drying (if needed)

 Done!
-In the best-case scenario, the wax stain will have disappeared, but if the stain is particularly stubborn (colored wax is often harder to remove), repeat the process.
+In the best-case scenario, the wax stain will have disappeared, check the stain before drying—if any wax or stain remains or if it is a particularly stubborn stain (colored wax is often harder to remove), repeat the stain removal process before placing it in the dryer.

 Pro tip: If the wax stain has not completely disappeared, the garment shouldn’t be put in the dryer, otherwise the stain will really set in.
 Repeat the wax stain removal steps above while your garment is still wet from the wash.

-Wax stains can be really stubborn.
+Getting wax stains out of tablecloths, clothes, or any fabric can be really stubborn.
 If the stain refuses to budge even after several wash cycles, it’s time to admit defeat and take it to the dry-cleaners.
 Your tablecloth will be as good as new for the next dinner party.

 If the wax stain already dried up…